codsen/codsen/packages/object-merge-advanced/README.md

 If merging were done using `object-assign`, placeholder `false` would overwrite real string value `"#ffffff`.
 That means, HTML would receive "false" as a CSS value, which is pink!

-If merging were done using `object-merge-advanced`, all would be fine, because String trumps Boolean — placeholder `false`s would not overwrite default SCSS string values.
+If merging were done using `object-merge-advanced`, all would be fine, because String trumps Boolean — placeholder `false`s would not overwrite the default SCSS string values.

 ## Contributing